paglobal/augmented-tabflow/README.md

 - display other windows in vertical view
 - add two-finger swipe to switch windows
 - open side panel in any new windows we create or move to via the side panel
+- add button in toolbar for opening new windows
+- look into issue with focusing any newly created windows
 - show other windows in side panel
 - time the re-initialization of pinned tabs more appropriately
 - fix loading issue with spinners (support showing loaders on new tab page after this)
-- add button in toolbar for opening new window and look into issue with focusing any newly created windows
 - add badge for address with reload, forward and back buttons
+- double click to close side panel afterwards

 ### Less Urgent

-- add setting for closing side panel on tab activation
 - add commands to group tabs according to domain, title similarity and other stuff
 - load all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
 - add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group`)